Heaven

 From the front of them, food was being supplied.

-The soldiers lined up and chatted amongst one another — This very well may have been their last meal.
+The soldiers lined up and chatted amongst one another—this very well may have been their last meal.
 With all each other’s thoughts resting within their hearts, they receive their bowls.

 Laughter erupted among one particular circle of soldiers; Seere stood at the centre, and laughed alongside them.
 He made a big, circular motion with his arms and walked around with large, long strides, seeming to be explaining something.
 A smile engraved itself across Leonard’s face as well.